Type of course: GCSE

 A GCSE in History provides students with many transferable skills which can be of use in the future.
 The ability to look at different points of view and come to a reasoned argument, handle evidence and question its validity, interpret information in terms of how useful or reliable it may be are all skills which are useful in any setting.
 Most academic colleges expect a student to have a GCSE in a Humanities subject for this reason.
 A GCSE in History will also cultivate independent skills which are crucial for working life.

 Who can you speak to for more information or if you have any questions?

 If any further information is required please speak to a member of the History department.

 Mr Sinnott 1W13 or Mrs Gater 1W15

 What do students who are currently studying this subject think?

-Carson Mo, "History is one of the subjects that engages you in a certain way so to keep you wondering and make you delve deeper into the complexities of our past.
+"History is one of the subjects which engages you in a certain way so to keep you wondering and make you delve deeper into the complexities of our past.
 It helps you understand the situation we are in and provides tools to prepare us for the future."

-Zahra Islam,"I find it really interesting to learn about what’s happened in the past and the events that have shaped the world today."
+"I find it really interesting to learn about what's happened in the past and the events that've shaped the world today."